20005049/Read-and-Write-Image/README.md

 ## Result:
-Thus the images are read, displayed, and written successfully using the python program.
+Thus the images are read, displayed, and written successfuLly using the python program.